chivandikwa/gatsby-casper/src/content/decision-records.md

 ✅ **DO** ensure that all decisions are consistent with other team and organization agreed-upon principles and standards.

-✅ **DO** reference other detailed documentation and supporting artifacts to avoid duplications.
+✅ **DO** reference other detailed documentation and supporting artefacts to avoid duplications.

 ✅ **DO** ensure that you document a clear argument as this is as important as the decision.
 Outline the position, including things like implementation cost, ownership cost, resource requirements, etc.